-He is currently representing School of Americas Watch advocates against the Department of Defense in a Freedom of Information action.
+He represented School of Americas Watch advocates against the Department of Defense in a Freedom of Information action.

 He has represented the School of the Americas Watch before the Inter American Commission on Human Rights, seeking to hold the SOA accountable for its record of training Latin American military in ways which have led to massive human rights violations in Latin countries over the past 40 years.

 Employment Discrimination Statistical Analysis